BrewBlox/brewblox-documentation/docs/user/startup.md

 This is the shell prompt, and it consists of three parts:

 - `pi` is the current user. `pi` is the default user for a Raspberry Pi.
-- `raspberrypi` is the computer host name.
+- `raspberrypi` is the computer hostname.
 Again, `raspberrypi` is the default.
 - `~` is the current directory.

 `~` is a special character for the user home directory.
 When opening a new SSH terminal, you will start in this directory.
 You can use the `pwd` command to show the complete path, replacing the special character with directory names.